FRC2706/Minibots/README.md

 - software upgrade to Raspberry Pi OS "Buster"
 - a new control "hat" which integrates the motor controller, 4 LEDs, and built in ultrasonic and IR sensor interfaces with 3.3v levels for simplified wiring
 - new drive motors with built-in quadrature encoders for more advanced control capability
-- two IR line detection sensors
+- two infrared line detection sensors
 - one HC-SR04 ultrasonic sensor in a new rigid mount
 - switch from AA batteries to 18650 lithium ion rechargeable batteries in a battery holder with an on/off switch
-- consistent GPIO assignments and wiring between all minibots (since we standardized on the controller hat)
+- consistent GPIO assignments and wiring between all minibots (since we standardized on the controller hardware)

 ## Teaching Goals